Bailamos: Commercial performance

 The track peaked at number one for two weeks on the US Billboard Hot 100 and became the 11th number-one single for Iglesias on the Billboard Hot Latin Tracks chart for one week.
-The single also peaked at number one on the Billboard Hot Dance Club Songs, while on the Billboard Adult Contemporary Songs chart, it reached number 25.
-Internationally, "Bailamos" topped the Spanish Singles Chart for five weeks and reached the top 10 in Walloon Belgium, Canada, Germany, Iceland, the Netherlands, New Zealand, Norway, Sweden, Switzerland and on the UK Singles Chart.
-In New Zealand "Bailamos" was the second-most successful single of 1999, behind Lou Bega's rendition of "Mambo No. 5".
+The single also peaked at number one on the Billboard Dance Club Play chart, while on the Billboard Adult Contemporary chart, it reached number 25.
+Internationally, "Bailamos" topped the Spanish Singles Chart for five weeks and reached the top 10 in Canada, Germany, Iceland, the Netherlands, New Zealand, Norway, Sweden, Switzerland, Wallonia, and on the UK Singles Chart.
+In New Zealand, "Bailamos" was the second-most-successful single of 1999.

 Music videos

 The song was adapted into three different music videos: